 - Laser printer.
 You don’t have to buy a laser printer.
 But you do NEED to get your art printed using one.
 You can get your print done anywhere that makes prints and copies.
 A few places that come to mine are Staples, Office Depot, or FedEx.
 Just make sure they print your art with a laser printer.
 I bought this laser printer.
 The printer was on sale when I bought it.
 And at that time, getting that laser printer was cheaper than to buy ink for my inkjet printer.

 - Art print of your choosing.
 I created this Dream Big Inspirational printable using a banner and florals.
-(Ps.
-I’m working on some fantastic blog posts to show you how you can create a design like this one).
-I loved how it turned out after I added the foiled and I’m SO happy you can have access to it from my resource library.
+I loved how it turned out after I added the foiled.
+I’m SO happy you can have access to it from my resource library.
 If you don’t have access to my resource library yet, fill out the form at the bottom of this blog post to get in.

 The tools below are optional.
 They do make your life easier when cutting the foil sheet to fit your design.
 And they are great not only for this tutorial but also for DIY in general.
-But they are not necessary.
 If you don’t have these handy, use scissors.

 Now that you have everything you need let’s get to the fun part.
-HOW TO FOIL!
+HOW TO FOIL ART PRINTS!